ljw1004/csharpspec/csharp/classes.md

 #### Static field initialization

 The static field variable initializers of a class correspond to a sequence of assignments that are executed in the textual order in which they appear in the class declaration.
-If a static constructor (§10.12) exists in the class, execution of the static field initializers occurs immediately prior to executing that static constructor.
+If a static constructor ([Static constructors](classes.md#static-constructors)) exists in the class, execution of the static field initializers occurs immediately prior to executing that static constructor.
 Otherwise, the static field initializers are executed at an implementation-dependent time prior to the first use of a static field of that class.
 The example
 ```csharp
 using System;